-You Have to be Super Fit to Ride
+You Have to Be Super Fit For Road Cycling

 If you want to head out on the roads, all you need is a bike, a helmet and some weather appropriate clothes.
 Check out our post, Dos and Don’ts of Biking for Beginners, for tips and tricks on getting started.

 Somehow, the idea that lycra is required to ride a bike became widely accepted.
 While it can be really effective in enhancing comfort and regulating temperature, wearing this highly elastic material is really not needed on every single ride.

 If you’re heading out on a casual commute, cycling to work, heading on a weekend ride or even bikecamping, regular clothes are completely fine to ride in.

 As long as you’re dressed appropriately for the weather (waterproofs and layers are your best friends) and avoid baggy or flowing pieces of clothing, which can get stuck in the wheels or chain, you and your bike are good to hit the road.

 In some ways this is correct!
 If you’re willing to drop a grand or more on a new beginner road bike, then the chances are you’ll get a great set of wheels.
 However, there are lots of bikes out there for smaller budgets, which perform well and can keep you safe and comfortable.

 The range in price, types and brands of beginner road bike can be confusing to those new to cycling, and it’s not always clear what you should be looking for.
 To help new riders out, we put together a list of our favourite beginner road bikes for under $1000.
 Check it out before heading to the bike store!

 Beginner Cyclists Should Stay as Close to the Curb as Possible